langenf1/cpp_encrypter/README.md

 To be able to run the code in this repository, the required packages must be installed:

-* Crypto++
+* CryptoPP
 * GTKMM 3.0
-* CMake

 #### Building
-First of all you must create the Makefile using CMake.
-To do this head over to the build directory and run the command `cmake .`.

-On Windows make sure you have 'Cygwin make' installed or another program that is capable of handling Makefiles.
+On windows open cmd and head over to the build directory and make sure you have Cygwin make installed or another program that is capable of handling Makefiles.
 Type `make -f Makefile` in your command prompt.

-On other OS's make sure you have another program installed that can handle Makefiles, on Linux you will most likely have to install the build essentials such as gcc, gcc-c++, make, automake, kernel-devel.
+On other OS's make sure you have a program installed that can handle Makefiles, on Linux you will most likely have to install the build essentials such as gcc, gcc-c++, make, automake, kernel-devel.
 The package names differ per OS.
-Once again head over to the build directory in your terminal and simply type `make`.
+Head over to the build directory in your terminal and simply type `make`.

 #### Launching

-You can launch the program by executing the following command in the build directory:
+You can launch the program by executing the following command:
-`./cpp_encrypter`
+`./build/cpp_encrypter`

+#### Generating documentation
+To generate documentation for this program first install DoxyGen using:
+`sudo apt-get install doxygen`

+Followed by executing the terminal command from the directory *cpp_encrypter/docs*:
+`doxygen Doxyfile`